Are you curious what are the best sunglasses for your face shape?

-You know you’ve picked a winner when:
+You know you’ve picked a perfect pair when:

 - The sunglasses should reach from your eyebrow to a little more than halfway down your nose (between 60-70%).
 The ideal spot is 62% down your nose, which bring you closest to the golden ratio.
 You shouldn’t obsess over this, but it gives you an idea about what to aim for.

 You don’t have to tape measure your big head whenever you shop for stylish sunglasses.
 You should be able to ballpark it just by looking in the mirror.